gradle/gradle/design-docs/gradle-3.0.md

 No longer support running Gradle, the wrapper or the Tooling api client on Java 6.
 Instead, we'd support Java source compilation and test execution on Java 6 and later, as we do for Java 1.5 now.

-- Update project target versions, remove customisations for IDEA project generation.
+- Update project target versions
+- Remove customisations for IDEA project generation.
 - Remove Java 7 checks, eg from continuous build.
 - Remove `TestPrecondition.JDK6` and similar.
 - Remove deprecation warning disable from `GradleBuildComparison.createProjectConnection()`
 - Remove deprecation warning disable from `SamplesToolingApiIntegrationTest` and `SamplesCompositeBuildIntegrationTest`
 - Remove special case handling of deprecation message from test fixtures.
+- Document minimum version in user guide
+- Verify wrapper can run older versions on java 5 or java 6

 ### Test coverage